400V vs 800V EV Charging: What’s the Difference?

 400V vs 800V EV Charging Speed: Which Is Faster?

-But charging speed is not only about the voltage architecture.
-It also depends on the charging curve.
-A car may briefly reach a high peak power number and then quickly drop, while another car may have a lower peak but hold strong power for longer.
-The best EVs are not necessarily the ones with the biggest peak charging number; they are the ones that recover useful range quickly and consistently.
+But charging speed is not only about voltage; it also depends on the charging curve.
+A car may briefly hit a high peak and then drop, while another holds a lower peak for longer.
+The best EVs are not necessarily those with the biggest peak number — they are the ones that recover useful range quickly and consistently.
+A 400V EV may charge 10% to 80% in around 30 to 40 minutes depending on model, battery size, charger, and conditions, while a well-designed 800V EV can often cut that stop significantly, with some models advertising 10% to 80% in roughly 18 minutes under ideal conditions.

-Category 400V EV Charging 800V EV Charging
+| Category | 400V EV Charging | 800V EV Charging |

-Fast Charging Potential Good, but high power may require higher current and stronger cooling.
-Excellent when paired with compatible high-power chargers and good thermal management.
+| Fast Charging Potential | Good, but high power needs higher current and stronger cooling. | Excellent with compatible high-power chargers and good thermal management. |

-Heat Management More current is usually needed for the same power, increasing thermal challenge.
-Lower current for similar power can reduce heat stress in cables and components.
+| Heat Management | More current for the same power increases thermal challenge. | Lower current for similar power can reduce heat stress. |

-Cost Generally more affordable and widely developed.
-Can be more expensive due to advanced components and platform requirements.
+| Cost | Generally more affordable and widely developed. | Can be more expensive due to advanced components and platform needs. |

-Best For Daily drivers, home charging users, value-focused buyers.
-Frequent road-trippers, fast-charging users, performance-oriented buyers.
+| Best For | Daily drivers, home charging, value-focused buyers. | Frequent road-trippers, fast-charging users, performance buyers. |

 Why 800V EV Charging Can Reduce Heat